localoffsec/oscp4/BoF/README.md

 ### Linux:
 1. Kali Linux, for attacking the Vulnerable Software. https://www.kali.org/downloads/
 2. MSFVenom to generate the shellcode.
+(Comes installed in Kali)

 ## Spiking: